About Us

 • ALWAC taps into a network of expert speakers recommended by World Affairs Councils of America and the Council on Foreign Relations ― plus local talents from Troy University and the Air University.

 • ALWAC is led by our President, Maj.
 Gen. (Ret.)
-Walter D. Givhan, former visiting fellow at the Council on Foreign Relations and Senior VP of Troy University, and our Executive Director, Dr. Mark Conversino, Provost of the Air University.
+Walter D. Givhan, former visiting fellow at the Council on Foreign Relations and Senior VP of Troy University, and our Executive Director, Dr. Margaret Sankey of the Air University.

 • Over the last three decades, a number of distinguished visitors have come to Montgomery, mingled with members and guests of ALWAC, given presentations on a variety of topics and answered questions from those in attendance at the ALWAC meetings.